 Chief Revenue Officer, Arbor

 Phillippa has spent two decades working with education, government and business leaders to improve data-driven decision-making.
-She is the founder of two free schools in England and the leader of the team at Arbor responsible for bringing on 5000 schools and 400 trusts across Arbor, ScholarPack and Integris.
+She is the founder of two free schools in England and the leader of the team at Arbor Education responsible for bringing on 7,000 Schools and 500 MATs across Arbor, ScholarPack and Integris.
+She is also a non-executive director of an online school for autistic students, and an advisor to numerous scale up software companies.Partner, Browne Jacobson LLP

 Director, The Centre for High Performance

-Executive Director of Programmes, National Institute of Teaching
+Head of Evidence Synthesis, National Institute of Teaching

 Partner, Stone King LLP